cert-manager/website/content/docs/usage/certificate.md

 - when a change is made to one of the following fields on the Certificate's
   spec: `commonName`, `dnsNames`, `ipAddresses`, `uris`, `emailAddresses`, `subject`, `isCA`, `usages`, `duration` or `issuerRef`;
+  A more detailed explanation can be found on the [FAQ page](../faq/README.md#when-do-certs-get-re-issued).
 - when a reissuance is manually triggered with the following:
   ```sh
   cmctl renew cert-1